remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 We'll start by defining the API Gateway itself targeting the Lambda function we defined earlier.
 Since we are just using a single Lambda function, we could have used the `LambdaRestApi()` method to create a proxy integration connecting the API Gateway instance with the single Lambda.
 Instead we are using the standard `RestApi()` method and adding the integration directly via the `LambdaIntegration()` method below.
 We chose this because it would allow us to run different API Gateway endpoints through other, separate Lambda functions rather than route them all through a single function.

-We have also explicitly listed the CORS options, though these are also the defaults.
+We have also explicitly listed the CORS options for clarity, though these are also the defaults.
 Finally, we add the endpoint (we're using `/hello` since this is a "hello world" function) and allow the GET method, connecting it to the specific Lambda integration we created.
 I know, it all sounds way more complicated than it really is.

 One last bit of complication though...
 I will admit that I am not a CORS expert, but, even though we have set up the CORS settings on the API Gateway itself, we need to pass the CORS headers back from the Lambda response as API Gateway expects a proxy response in a specific format.
+Here is the updated Lambda:

 ```javascript
 export const handler = async (event) => {